yegor256/blog/_drafts/_recipes.md

 [measurable]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %})
 by what you earn if you succeed and how you suffer if you fail.
-Luckily, the world has recently learned that this was a mistake we've been making for
+Luckily, the world has recently learned that this was a mistake we'd been making for
 [a hundreds years]({% pst 2016/sep/2016-09-27-command-control-innovate %}).
 We don't suffer any more.
 Being responsible now means something completely different.